Prop. C garners 60 percent; Mandelman wins; Haney holds commanding lead; Mar, Stefani, Walton win initial ranked-choice tally

 There doesn’t appear to be much of a middle ground.

 All day and night long, you can check back on this article for updates.
 Managing editor Joe Eskenazi will be working the phones and analyzing the data — and not just for the five contested supervisors’ races, but for all the propositions — including Proposition C, which would tax big businesses to fund homeless and housing services.
-Lydia Chavez, Petro Cota, Jennifer Cortez, Mia Li, Julian Mark, Abraham Rodriguez, Meg Shutzer, and Lauren Smiley are slated to be out and about, at election-night parties, City Hall, and anywhere else they need to be.
+Lydia Chavez, Pedro Cota, Jennifer Cortez, Mia Li, Julian Mark, Abraham Rodriguez, Meg Shutzer, and Lauren Smiley are slated to be out and about, at election-night parties, City Hall, and anywhere else they need to be.
 Check out our Twitter feed and Instagram page all night long as well.

 Check back in frequently.
 Vote only once.